lgsvl/apollo-vehicle/README.md

-# Vehicle Calibration Configs
+# Apollo Vehicle Calibration Configs for LG Automotive Simulator

-HMI will list the subfolders as vehicles available to use.
+Dreamview will list the subfolders as vehicles available to use.

 For a well functioning vehicle, generally you need the following config files: